-Is the Chase Sapphire Reserve vs American Express Platinum right for you?
+So who wins between the Chase Sapphire Reserve vs American Express Platinum?

 Assuming you are still undecided at this point in the comparison, if you qualify for one bonus and not the other, strongly consider that card if you can reach the spending requirement.

 Here’s how the Chase Sapphire Preferred® Card vs. Amex Platinum compares if you want to compare the Reserve’s sister card.

 Amex Platinum & Sapphire Reserve Annual Travel Credit

 Chase Sapphire Reserve: $300 annual travel credit as reimbursement for travel purchases charged to your card each account anniversary year

 Amex Platinum: Up to $200 annual air travel credit (in the form of a statement credit; enrollment required); up to $200 annual statement credit for hotel perks

 The Chase Sapphire Reserve® has a flexible $300 credit that will reimburse you for the first $300 in travel purchases, including the price of airfare, lodging, rental cars, etc. This flexibility is very rare for annual travel credit.

 Cardholders can get up to $200 back in statement credits each year on prepaid Fine Hotels + Resorts® or The Hotel Collection bookings with American Express Travel when they pay with their Platinum Card®.
 The Hotel Collection requires a minimum two-night stay.
 Also, select one qualifying airline and then receive up to $200 in statement credits per calendar year when incidental fees are charged by the airline to your Card.